jorgebucaran/fisher/README.md

 fisher ~/my_aliases
 ```

-Use it a la vundle.
 Edit your fishfile and run `fisher` to satisfy changes.

 > [What is a fishfile and how do I use it?](#6-what-is-a-fishfile-and-how-do-i-use-it)